mdickinson/refcycle/README.rst

     pip install -U refcycle

 The currently-in-development version can be obtained from the project's GitHub
 homepage: https://github.com/mdickinson/refcycle.
-You can download a snapshot from there:
+You can clone the repository, or download a snapshot:

 - https://github.com/mdickinson/refcycle/archive/master.zip
 - https://github.com/mdickinson/refcycle/archive/master.tar.gz